TotoruOps/blog/about.md

 ### Blockchain Developer, HubChain - March 2018 - August 2018

 New technology!
-Blockchain had come to change the world with only two pizzas.
+Blockchain had come to change the world with only [two pizzas](https://exame.com/future-of-money/criptoativos/o-que-e-bitcoin-pizza-day-conheca-a-data-comemorada-neste-domingo/).
+I learned how blockchain and crypto works and helped build not only several blockchain but also applications that connects to the blockchain ecossystem.

 ### Infrastructure and Cloud Analyst, Geofusion - June 2015 - February 2018

+First startup, first cloud operations experience.
+I learned the importance of working on what matters, automation and configuration management.
+There I also learned what is DevOps.

 ### Support Analyst, SQLTech - January 2013 - May 2015

+I learned that even big companies have "short" budgets for IT projects.
+I learned how govern projects works and how they use technology to resolve their problems.

+## College